lilynolan/1701QCA-Assessment1/replicationproject/replication.md

 ### Reading: Don Norman, The Design of Everyday Things, Chapter 1 (The Psychopathology of Everyday Things) ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
+*What I thought before: Before reading this I would always feel silly for interacting with something wrong.
+A common example described in the reading is doors and how they can be misleading.
+A door that has a handle on it which signifies pull when the door is in fact meant to be pushed had always left me feeling frustrated for using the appliance wrong.

-*What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+*What I learned: I learnt that it is not the users fault for using an appliance wrong.
+If a signifier does not clearly communicate the affordance then the person using said product has to revert to trial and error to figure out how it works.
+Such as with a door that has the wrong signifier, the frustration of pulling and then having to push could be avoided by having a better signifier.

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+*What I would like to know more about: I'd like to learn more about hidden signifiers that we follow every day without noticing.

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+*How this relates to the project I am working on: My project has a very simple affordance which is to make a noise when the button is triggered.
+Currently it does not have any signifiers so if someone was to try and use it they probably wouldn't be able to figure out it's function.

 ### Reading: Chapter 1 of Dan Saffer, Microinteractions: Designing with Details, Chapter 1 ###